armor66/ESP32-S3-Handset/README.md

 Choose one of the 2) RunCam ESP32-S3 E28 TX, or 3) RunCam ESP32-S3 F27 TX
 configuration to load into the firmware file.

-for auto choose in file UnifiedConfiguration.py set proper number to
+For auto choose in file UnifiedConfiguration.py set proper number to

 101:     choice = 3	#input()
 or leave as is